Amory Ngan

 Rob Landucci

-Rob has over 10 years’ experience overseeing the management of parks and urban forestry in Surrey and Port Coquitlam.
-A Natural Resource Professional with the Association of BC Forest Professionals, his work Experience includes habitat restoration, forest health management, tree risk assessments and wildlife research.
+Rob has over 15 years’ experience overseeing the management of parks and urban forestry in Surrey and Port Coquitlam.
+A Natural Resource Professional with the Association of BC Forest Professionals, his work experience includes habitat restoration, forest health management, tree risk assessments and wildlife research.
 Rob has a Bachelor of Science (Natural Resource Conservation) from the University of British Columbia, is an ISA Certified Arborist and Qualified Tree Risk Assessor.

 Sam Coggins